Network Infrastructure · UPS Selection Guide

 1kVA–3kVA depending on firewall load

-Online double-conversion, clean sine wave output, lithium service life for unmaintained closets.
+Online double-conversion, clean sine-wave output, lithium service life for unmaintained closets.

-View J90 → View P91Li →
+View J90 →View P91Li →

 03

-VoIP Systems and Communication Infrastructure
+VoIP Systems & Communication Infrastructure

 Voice continuity requires network continuity — which requires power continuity